-How To: Install Tile
+How to Install Tile the Right Way

 When you install tile, you want the finished surface to appear symmetrical, even if it isn’t.
 To accomplish this, you need to find the center of the surface first, measuring in from the sides.
-This is especially important in small areas, where wide tiles at one edge and slender ones at the other will make the whole job look out of balance.
+This is especially important when tiling small areas, where wide tiles at one edge and slender ones at the other will make the whole job look out of balance.

 Particularly in a house of a certain age, you may well discover that the floor area isn’t square.
 That makes the job a bit more complicated.
 Most often, the best strategy is to use as a baseline the wall that is most obvious.
 Then when your guests walk into the room, they’ll see tile lines that are parallel to that wall, and you’ll get credit for a nice even job.

 If their first view is of lines that aren’t aligned, the whole job may look cockeyed, even if it isn’t.

 Mark out installation guide lines with chalk.

 Once you’ve identified the center and baseline from which you will work, snap a pair of perpendicular chalk lines.
 These will divide the room into roughly equal quadrants.
 You’ll want to work outward from the center point in each of the four sections.